 The environment in which we function includes physical, concrete and abstract elements, animate or inanimate objects, and many more.
 However, for some learners, including cognitively challenged learners, some of these objects or elements are inaccessible due to cognitive barriers prevailing in one’s environment or within the given task.
 Cognitive accessibility is about making critical tasks or skills cognitively accessible for everyone with the goal of developing autonomous behavior and social participation.

 Titles should be no more than 8 words in length and should describe the content.

 ENTER Your Abstract

-Abstracts must not exceed 200 words.
+Abstracts must not exceed word counts above.
 All abstracts will briefly describe the context or purpose of the presentation and will specify learning objectives.
 For symposia proposals, abstracts should also indicate the specific areas that will be presented.
 For mini-skills workshops, abstracts will specify the context of the workshop, learning objectives, as well as the skills to be gained by participants.

 ENTER Key Words

 Select and enter three key words that describe the content of your proposal.